Washington DC, MD to Providence, RI Movers (NEW 2026 Costs)

 • Fox Point

-• Arts and culture: Providence is home to museums and cultural arts centers like the Rhode Island School of Design Museum of Art, Providence Children's Museum, John Brown House Museum, Providence Art Club, and Lippitt House Museum.
+• Arts and culture: You'll find museums and cultural hubs throughout Providence, such as the Rhode Island School of Design Museum of Art, Providence Children's Museum, John Brown House Museum, and Providence Art Club.

-• Outdoor recreation: The city’s Water Place Park, Roger Williams Park, India Point Park, and Roger Williams National Memorial — among other sites — are great places to hike, ride bikes, or just enjoy nature.
+• Outdoor recreation: The city's Water Place Park, Roger Williams Park, India Point Park, and Roger Williams National Memorial — and more — offering great opportunities to hike, bike, or relax in nature.

 FAQ